sdsykes/nut-10/README.md

 sys	0m0.010s
 ```

 That's better.
-The ruby interpreter is pretty good, but the compiled version runs more than 1000 times faster.
+The ruby interpreter is pretty good, but the compiled code runs more than 1000 times faster.

 #### Why stop there?